Skip to main content

 • the disruption they might cause

-Having renovation work already happening can help with both of these.
+Making energy efficient improvements while there’s work already happening can help with both.

 With that in mind, here are some jobs to consider if you’re already doing work on your house.
 These will help keep both costs and disruption as low as possible.